 I want to share the huge accomplishment of the recently completed Executive Leading Sustainable Change (ELSC) session one.
-ELSC has evolved into a three-year curriculum which invites new students and advanced students to do a deep dive into the multifaceted benefits of Leading by Context™.
+ELSC has evolved into a three-year curriculum which invites new students and advanced students to do a deep dive into the multifaceted benefits of Leading from Context™.
 I can honestly say that this is the most powerful program that IWL has ever developed.
 We combine the magic of ‘equine guided education’ with the wisdom of somatic sensitivity and mindfulness, to produce executives who are centered and exceptionally talented in their ability to lead sustainable change within themselves and their organizations.
 Combine these aspects with a greater ability to have difficult conversations at all scales of the organization and you have a recipe for transformation.

 Bay Area Leading through Influence Program

 Autumn also marks the launch of our program ‘Leading through Influence’ sponsored by the Alliance for Technology and Women.
 Helen and I are leading several six-week programs throughout the Bay Area and sharing the power of a contextual approach to the challenges of influencing without authority.
-We expect to have 90 new women and men exposed to Leading by Context™ and who will become contributing members to our flourishing IWL community.
+We expect to have 90 new women and men exposed to Leading from Context™ and who will become contributing members to our flourishing IWL community.
 We are always looking to diversify and expand the resources available to you within two phone calls!

 Bi-company Women Leading Change Program coming to the Twin Cities!